 It’s time to take in the views!
 Wisconsin is known for its natural beauty, with highways and backroads that wind through forests, farmland, prairie, and more.
 After you've spent time enjoying the city, it’s time to escape.
-Pick one of these drives, with recommended stops, for the perfect day trip with Milwaukee as your home base.
+Pick one of these drives, with recommended stops, for the perfect day trip from Milwaukee.

 TAKE IN THE ARCHITECTURE